Public Records Act

 - Monitoring your inbox for emails from QSA (for public authority executives, chief information officers and records/information managers)

-QSA is developing a range of Public Records Act 2023 implementation advice and resources to support public authorities to transition to the new legislation, these include:
+QSA has developed a range of Public Records Act 2023 implementation advice and resources to support public authorities to transition to the new legislation, these include:

 - Fact sheets, frequently asked questions, and training and education materials